-The PGA’s drug policy for golfers
+The PGA Tour’s drug policy for golfers

-Additional policy changes included the addition of new banned substances to better align the PGA with the World Anti-Doping Agency (WADA).
+Additional policy changes included the addition of new banned substances to better align the PGA Tour with the World Anti-Doping Agency (WADA).
 Three banned categories included asthma medications, allergy and anti-inflammatory medications, and pseudoephedrine (higher than a certain level).

 The blood test can detect human growth hormone and erythropoietin (EPO), which can’t be found using a urine test.
-Players do not get advance notice of a drug test.
-And tests can happen during or outside of competitions.
+Players do not get advance notice of a drug test, and tests can happen during or outside of competitions.

 The PGA Tour does ban marijuana, saying federal law in the U.S. treats it as an illegal, controlled substance.
 It’s also illegal in a number of other countries.
 The policy states, “Involvement with illegal substances goes against the spirit of our sport.”
-The policy bans cannabinoids, which includes both hashish and marijuana, as part of its “drugs of abuse” list.
+The policy bans cannabinoids, which include both hashish and marijuana, as part of its “drugs of abuse” list.

 Players suspended for marijuana violations

-So far, the PGA has suspended two golfers players for marijuana use, while others received suspensions for different drug violations.
+So far, the PGA Tour has suspended two golfers players for marijuana use, while others received suspensions for different drug violations.